 The topics on which Augustine wrote, preached and taught covered the whole of what was then known: From philosophical speculations on the nature of time, music, education, eternity and evil; to theologically and spiritually profound sermons, to commentaries on Scripture; and all this, while dealing with administrative issues, solving problems, settling disputes, fighting heresies and schisms, not least the Pelagians, Donatists and Arians.

 He is an intercessor and model for all of us, not least our bishops and shepherds.
-Imbibing even a smidgen of Saint Augustine’s spirit would do them a whole lot more good than any sort of new raft of policies and procedures.
+Imbibing even a smidgen of Saint Augustine’s spirit would do a whole lot more good than any sort of new raft of policies and procedures.

 Saint Augustine, ora pro eos et pro nobis!